Updated on July 27, 2021

 - Offers that are too good to be true

 - Offers that require wire payments

 - Phone calls or other requests for your financial account numbers or PINs

 - Emails or text messages requiring you to click on links to verify or enter personal information

-We know that managing your money during the COVID-19 crisis can feel overwhelming.
+We know that managing your money can feel overwhelming.
 And we’re here to help.
-For information on ways you can get assistance during this time, visit our Newsroom page.
-To learn more about managing your money in times of crisis, visit our blog.
+To learn more about managing your money in both good times and bad, visit our blog.